Should I publish negative results, or does this ruin my career?

 Thus, a responsible supervisor will always aim for journals with a high impact factor and will tend to abandon projects without exciting results.
 Unfortunately, this behavior – as understandable as it is – may be one of the biggest problems in science.

-“Fail faster” is a common strategy that means to screen for dramatic effects (for example, a treatment, a drug, a genetic intervention, etc.) and leave the less dramatic results untouched.
+“Fail faster” is a common strategy that means screening for dramatic effects (for example, a treatment, a drug, a genetic intervention, etc.) and leaving the less dramatic results untouched.

 The big problem is that this knowledge is lost because all these experiments disappear, and many other scientists may repeat the same or a similar experiment because these results are not documented or publicly available.